jabbermouth/blog/docs/Technology/Quick Tips/2021-03-03-Remove-failed-etcd-control-plane-node-from-etcd.md

 If you have a control plane node fail in a cluster to the point you can no longer connect to it, this is how to remove it, including etcd, from your cluster.

 The first step is to delete the node itself.
-For these examples, we’ll assume the node is called kubernetes-cp-gone.
+For these examples, we'll assume the node is called kubernetes-cp-gone.
 Run the following command from a working control plane:

 ```bash
 kubectl delete node kubernetes-cp-gone
 ```

 Next we need to tidy up etcd.
-Firstly, we’ll tidy up the Kubernetes level configuration by running the following command:
+Firstly, we'll tidy up the Kubernetes level configuration by running the following command:

 ```bash
 kubectl -n kube-system edit cm kubeadm-config